Family Crisis Center to hold annual Mystery Dinner Fundraiser March 30

-The Family Crisis Center of Walker, Dade, Catoosa & Chattooga counties will hold its annual mystery dinner fundraiser even Saturday, March 30.
+The Family Crisis Center of Walker, Dade, Catoosa & Chattooga Counties will hold its annual mystery dinner fundraiser event on Saturday, March 30.

-The center, which offers shelter and support for women and child victims of domestic violence in the community, holds various fundraising events throughout each year, but none bigger than the dinner show event.
+The center, which offers shelter and support for women and child victims of domestic violence, holds various fundraising events throughout each year, but none bigger than the dinner show event.

 Generally, the event presents an interactive mystery show full of audience involvement, singing, dancing, and sketch comedy.